Furstenberg systems of bounded multiplicative functions and applications: Introduction and main results

 for all $h_1,\dots,h_\ell \in\Z$. \end{corollary} \begin{remarks} $\bullet$ For $\ell=1$ the result is the logarithmically averaged variant of a classical result of Daboussi~\cite{D74, DD74, DD82}.
 But even for $\ell=2$ the result is new.

 $\bullet$ More generally, if we apply Theorem~\ref{T:Sarnak2} for $R$ given by appropriate totally ergodic affine transformations on a torus with the Haar measure (as in \cite[Section~3.3]{Fu77}), we get that \eqref{E:irrational} holds with $(\e^{2\pi i n\alpha})_{n\in\N}$ replaced by any sequence of the form $(\e^{2\pi i P(n)})_{n\in \N}$, where $P\in \R[t]$ has at least one non-constant coefficient irrational.
 Moreover, one could use as weights zero mean sequences arising from more general totally ergodic nilsystems, giving rise to generalized polynomial sequences.
 One such example is the sequence $(e^{2\pi i [n\alpha]n\beta})_{n\in\N}$, where $\alpha,\beta \in \R$ are rationally independent.
-In order to establish this variant, one has to use Theorem~\ref{T:Sarnak2} for a nilsystem $(Y,R)$ defined on the Heisenberg nilmanifold and an appropriate Riemann integrable function $g$ with respect to the Haar measure on $Y$ (see~\cite[Section~0.14]{BL07} for details). \end{remarks}
+In order to establish this variant, one has to use Theorem~\ref{T:Sarnak2} (see the last remark following this result) for a totally ergodic nilsystem $(Y,R)$ defined on the Heisenberg nilmanifold and an appropriate Riemann integrable function $g$ with respect to the Haar measure on $Y$ with zero integral (see~\cite[Section~0.14]{BL07} for details). \end{remarks}